k-malek/neural_network/README.md

   my_network.learning_step(0.01,inputs[n],outputs[n]);
 }

-Oof... done :) So, option a) and option b) are simillar, teachw is learning process UNTILL program thinks, that it learned desired task.
+Oof... done :) So, option one and optiontwo are simillar, teachw is learning process UNTILL program thinks, that it learned desired task.
 Teach function is more classic - lets you choose number of lessons for your network.

-Option c) lets you watch learning process live (yeah, fun! :D).
-It shows error function result x100000 in lower-down corner of canvas, so you actually know if your network learns, or no (anyways be patient with it :) ).
+Third option lets you watch learning process live (yeah, fun! :D).
+It shows error function result x100000 in lower-right corner of canvas, so you actually know if your network learns, or no (anyways be patient with it :) ).
 For many purposes error lower than 500 should be totally enough.

 # Save your network!